nigelgward/ISG_Reduction_Model/baby-README.md

 -  download the annotations and audio files from http://www.cs.utep.edu/nigel/reduction/annotations.zip (792KB)
 - extract this
-- you will then need to ensure that both audio and label files are in default-data -- if English, default_data already includes the annotations themselves, EN_006.txt, etc, so you'll just need to copy the newly extracted labelable-audios/EN*wav to default_data
+- you will then need to ensure that both the audio files and label files are in default-data -- if English, default_data already includes the annotations themselves, EN_006.txt, etc, so you'll just need to copy the newly extracted labelable-audios/EN*wav to default_data
 -- if Spanish, similarly copy over ES*wav, and in addition ES*txt from the newly-extracted annotations-cao directory, all into default_data